tunahankilic48/NORTHWIND/README.md

 # NORTHWND_AdoNet
 An AdoNet example by using Northwind database

-This This project is an example of using the Microsoft Northwind database to be able to apply ado net commands.
+This This project is an example of appling ado net commands by using the Microsoft Northwind database. .Net Core 6.0 was used.
+System.Data.SqlClient package was installed by using NuGet.

 The Northwind database can be downloaded from https://learn.microsoft.com/en-gb/dotnet/framework/data/adonet/sql/linq/downloading-sample-databases official web site of microsoft.
 In addition, SQL server and SQL management strudio can be downloaded from https://www.microsoft.com/tr-tr/sql-server/sql-server-downloads.